chdemko/pandoc-latex-environment/README.md

     pip install --upgrade pandoc-latex-environment

+To upgrade to the current code, use

+    pip install --upgrade --force git+https://github.com/chdemko/pandoc-latex-environment

 `pip` is a script that downloads and installs modules from the Python Package Index, [PyPI].
 It should come installed with your python distribution.
 If you are running linux, `pip` may be bundled separately.
 On a Debian-based system (including Ubuntu), you can install it as root using

     apt-get update